apptainer/singularity-userdocs/singularity_and_docker.rst

 .. note::

     The above authentication warning originates from a check for the existence of ``${HOME}/.singularity/sylabs-token``.
-It can be ignored when making use of the Docker Hub, or  silenced by issuing ``touch ${HOME}/.singularity/sylabs-token`` once.
+It can be ignored when making use of Docker Hub, or  silenced by issuing ``touch ${HOME}/.singularity/sylabs-token`` once.

 .. _sec:use_prebuilt_public_docker_images_SUB_inspect: